 Like most major cities in the Balkans, the built environment of Thessaloniki has suffered more than its fair share of war wounds.
 Much of the city has been built or rebuilt during the 20th and 21st centuries.

-But the evidence of ancient Byzantine and Ottoman architecture are dotted all around the city, standing out likes gems in their modern setting.
+But the evidence of ancient Byzantine and Ottoman architecture is dotted all around the city, each standing out like a gem in its modern setting.

 Some, like the White Tower, are prominent and important.
 The tower, which has become a symbol of Thessaloniki, was a 15th century Ottoman fortification, built to replace an earlier Byzantine fortress.
 Only 75 visitors are allowed in at one time.
 Even if you aren't a history buff, it's worth the climb to the top (34 meters—about 10 stories) for the views.